visaal23/EC601Product-Design/Sprint 1.md

 ## Components Required:
-●	Raspberry Pi/n
+●	Raspberry Pi
 ●	Microphone
 ●	Speaker
 ●	Relay
 ●	Jumper wires

 ### Raspberry Pi:
 Raspberry Pi is a low cost, small size computer that runs on Linux OS.
 Raspberry Pi is used as the local web server and its General-Purpose Input/Output (GPIO) pins are controlled through a simple webpage.